santoshmgh/aug-16-24-2021/notes.md

 * Create simple Java classes.
 Have your logic written there.
 Configure them using annotations or xml files.
 Configure the services you need.
 Run your application
 * Spring framework will take care of all these

+### Spring container
+* ApplicationContext acts as a container
+* It's an Active container.
+It instantiates all the beans by default during startup itself.
+* Marking a bean as __lazy-init__ defers instantiation
+* All the beans are in __singleton__ scope, by default
+* You can change the scope using __scope=""__.
+Values can be prototype, session, request, singleton